 Appendix A-1 of the guidance in NEI 12-02 describes a quality assurance process for non-safety systems and equipment that is not already covered by existing quality assurance requirements.
-Within the ISG, the NRC staff found the use of this quality assurance process to be reasonable for meeting the augmented quality requirements of Order EA-12-051.
+Within the ISG, the NRC staff found the use of this quality assurance process to be an acceptable means of meeting the augmented quality requirements of Order EA-12-051.